sustainablelab/imgui-games/README.md

 Also note:

-- the path *must be a folder*
+- the path *must be a folder-path*
-    - you cannot add a path to a file
+    - you cannot add a file-path to Vim path
 - the trailing `/` is optional
 - the leading `/` is **not** optional
     - for Vim `find` to find files, the way to specify a path